-- Have a smaller carbon footprint than fuel-powered cars, no matter where the electricity comes from.
-The greener the source of electricity, such as from renewables, the cleaner and greener the EV.
+- No matter where the electricity comes from, Electric Car have a smaller carbon footprint than fuel-powered cars.
+The greener the source of electricity, such as electricity derived from renewable energy, the cleaner and greener the EV.

 - Since EVs are more efficient in converting energy to power cars, electricity across the board is cleaner and cheaper as a power source for vehicles.

 What does the future of electric cars look like?

 - We are seeing an exciting shift to electric public transport.
 The UK government announced £120m worth of funding for electric buses in March 2021.
 The multi-million-pound scheme will enable local transport authorities to roll out zero-emission buses as the government continues to build a greener Britain.